AP-CSA-JAVA/CSA_JAVA-Course/source/Chapter_1/Unit3.md

 - asks user for final guess

-Here is what needs work:
+Here is what needs to work:

     we want to see if our guess is the same as the solution, but something is off with equals() check() should only get called if our guess isn't 100% correct